-The Bank Secrecy Act was passed by Congress in 1970, and the Foreign Accounts Tax Compliance Act was passed by Congress in 2010.
-These laws require US citizens who own foreign bank accounts, mutual funds, or trusts to the Financial Crimes Enforcement Network (FinCEN) which is a division of the US Department of the Treasury.
-These reports must be filed annually on or before June 30 of the year following the account opening.
+Congress passed the Bank Secrecy Act in 1970, and the Foreign Accounts Tax Compliance Act in 2010.
+These laws require US citizens with foreign bank accounts, mutual funds, or trusts to file disclosures with the Financial Crimes Enforcement Network (FinCEN), a division of the US Department of the Treasury.
+These reports must be filed annually.

 (Article continues below Infographic)

-The law requires US citizens or residents with $10,000 or more in assets in foreign accounts at any time during the year to file.
-The filing must be submitted via the BSA E-Filing System.
-Moreover, unlike many other tax filings, there is no deadline extension for FBAR.
+The law requires US citizens or residents with $10,000 or more in foreign assets, at any time during the year, to file via the BSA E-Filing System.
 Under the current regulations, there is a six-year statute of limitations on FBAR filings.
-FinCEN’s rules allow third parties including the individual’s attorney to file the FBAR on the individual’s behalf.
-Those who are delinquent in their filing should contact an FBAR attorney for assistance.

 Businesses and FBAR Requirements

 The law requires certain individuals and businesses with indirect ownership of foreign accounts to file FBAR’s every year.
-These include the following:
+These include: